hideya/langchain-google-genai-ex/README.md

 Can be found [here](https://hideya.github.io/langchain-google-genai-ex)

+## LINKS

+- [A simple usage example](https://github.com/hideya/langchain-google-genai-ex-usage) which is ready to clone and run
-See [this design decision document](./DESIGN_DECISIONS.md) for the implementation details.
+- [Design decision document](./DESIGN_DECISIONS.md) describes the implementation details

 ## License